 Across the lobby from Chambers Restaurant in the Provinces Room, things heat up during the summer with the Feast Dinner Theatre serving up scrumptious food, live music and plenty of laughs 5 nights a week.
 2018 marks the Feast’s 40th year serving up musical comedies in PEI and they’re not holding anything back with their new production, ‘Up In Smoke’, which plays off the current political climate and Canada’s soon-to-be buzzing marijuana business.

-Romance goes hand-in-hand with any visit to Charlottetown, and the Rodd Charlottetown is one of the city’s most popular wedding venues.
+Romance goes hand in hand with any visit to Charlottetown, and the Rodd Charlottetown is one of the city’s most popular wedding venues.
 Its expansive, gorgeous ballroom, rooftop terrace, and proximity to several churches are just a few reasons so many couples have chosen to say ‘I Do’ at the hotel.
-The staff’s dedication to helping couples bring their dream wedding into reality is the icing on the cake for couples getting married at the Rodd Charlottetown.
+The staff’s dedication to helping couples bring their dream wedding into reality is the icing on the cake for the many couples that have been married at the Rodd.

 The hotel is also a popular choice for many honeymooners visiting Charlottetown.
-Its historic charm, on-site hot tub and easy walkability to the city’s restaurants, theatres, and waterfront make it a perfect respite for newlyweds and those seeking a romantic getaway.
+Its historic charm, on-site hot tub and easy walkability to the city’s restaurants, theatres, and waterfront, make it a perfect respite for newlyweds and those celebrating an anniversary.